NHMDenmark/Mass-Digitizer/documentation/import_and_validation_protocol.md

 - Save the result as a TSV or CSV file in the Post_process_has_been_imported directory.
 Now might be a good time to have another set of eyes looking at the data.
 - At this step the data is ready for import into the live Specify portal through Workbench.
 When you have done a successful import into Specify through Workbench, then there will be an existing 'upload plan' - please use this.
 It is a tremendous time saver and will prevent mistakes in mapping.
 - Now it is time to save the workbench.
 Afterwards validate the project - there might be issues showing up at this point.
+### Resolve issues solution upcoming ...